AlexShmak/math-it/OpenMP-Wave-Parallel/README.md

 The results given in the book could not be reproduced in terms of execution time and acceleration, however the similar tendency is clear to notice.
+- Execution time considerably rises when increasing the size of net (the number is not consistend and does not have a specific periodicity)
 - The calculation results are given in the following [table](https://docs.google.com/spreadsheets/d/1B8UMsyFEmXLN1PIc9MqrMURixblv_F2LvgiZPTIZZMI/edit?usp=sharing)

 <details>